 Human trafficking is modern-day slavery.
 Traffickers use force, fraud and coercion to control their victims.
 Any minor engaged in commercial sex is a victim of human trafficking.
-Trafficking can occur in many locations, including truck stops, restaurants, rest areas, brothels, strip clubs, private homes, etc. Truckers are the eyes and the ears of our nation's highways.
-If you see a minor working any of those areas or suspect pimp control, call the National Hotline and report your tip:
+Trafficking can occur in many locations, including truck stops, restaurants, rest areas, brothels, strip clubs, private homes, etc.

+Truckers are the eyes and the ears of our nation's highways and are already making calls that are saving lives.
+If you see a minor working any of those areas or suspect pimp control, call the national hotline and report your tip.

-1-888-3737-888 (US) 1-800-222-TIPS (Canada)
+1-888-373-7888 (US) 1-800-222-TIPS (Canada) 01800-5533-000 (Mexico)